heinwessels/se-early-spaceships/readme.md

 # Credits

-- This mod is based on [Early Spaceship by Messier1071](https://mods.factorio.com/mod/Early-Spaceship).
+- This mod is based on [Early Spaceship by Messier1071](https://mods.factorio.com/mod/Early-Spaceship) and [No More Rocket Man by aotho](https://mods.factorio.com/mod/SENoMoreRocketMan).